babarrett/g80-9009/method-3-direct+soarer.md

     * 8-> 1     +Keyboard Data
     * 9-> 5     Clock

     I can't locate any of these that are commercially made.
-Likely you'll have t wire it yourself.
+Likely you'll have to wire it yourself.

-Even though this seems to be a video of a kmd3 connection it looks like there is useful information for "direct connection:"
+Even though this seems to be a video of a kmd3 connection it looks like there is useful information for "direct connection and Soarer conversion:"

 * Using kmd3.
 Quick demo, types on computer.
 Includes Set-up and macro definition.
 Cherry G80-9039HAAUS / Reuters AK124.
 2 cables coming off the rear: